Table of Contents

 An API, acronym for application programming interface, is a set of definitions and protocols that allow technology products and services to communicate with each other via the internet.

-What does an API do?
+What does an API do and how is it used?

 Let’s say you want the Twitter app on your smartphone to display the tweets of a specific Twitter user.
 The app would first connect to the internet and send a request to an API on the Twitter server.
 The Twitter server would then retrieve the requested data, convert the data to a readable format, and send a response back to the smartphone Twitter app.
 The app then interprets the data sent from the Twitter server and presents the data to you, the app user, in a human-readable way.